itchio/itch.io/docs/creators/download-keys.md

 give away *external keys* to people who own your project. (e.g. with each **itch.io** purchase, see below for who can access keys)

+An *external key* can only be given to someone who has access to an *itch.io download key*, and that download key must grant access to *exernal keys*.

-Navigate to the *External section* tab on the *Distribute* tab on your project's edit page to add keys to your project.
+To make external keys available for owners of your project, navigate to the *External section* tab on the *Distribute* tab on your project's edit page to add keys to your project.

 > **Note:** It's good idea to triple-check before submitting external keys, as
 > it may be difficult to correct mistakes after keys have been made available.